 Pocket Housing, is a multi-family building typology tailored to narrow urban infill lots that have been left vacant because they’re considered too odd to be buildable.
-Pocket Housing takes inspiration from pocket parks that are dispersed throughout city and despite their small size, have a substantial positive impact on community life.
+Pocket Housing takes inspiration from pocket parks that are dispersed throughout the city and despite their small size, have a substantial positive impact on community life.

-The project is comprised by three systems; structural cores, floors that span between the cores, and the building envelope.
+The project is comprised by three systems; structural cores, floors that span between the cores, and a building envelope.
 The cores perform as the primary structure in order to span the unit’s floors between each core and to eliminate the need for additional load bearing walls.

 Freeing the interior walls and building envelope from their structural obligations increases the flexibility and variation possible within the unit layouts, as well as saving space through a reduction in required wall thickness.

 To this end, a pocket space is left between the unit and the neighboring building which allows for a third façade to be filled with light and ventilation.
 This third façade is also occupied by circulation, curtain walls, and unit balconies.